What is Encore Louisville?

 Who should apply for Encore Louisville?

-- A graduate of a Leadership Louisville Center program
+Do I have to be a graduate of a Leadership Louisville Center program?

 What are the time commitments involved?

-The program will take place over 12 months, and involve 4 program days (one full and three half days).
-See program calendar.
+The program will take place over 12 months, and involve four program days (one full and three half days.)
 Participants self-select to take part in one to three projects over the course of the year.
-Each of these projects will involve approximately 15 – 20 hours each.
+Each of these projects will involve a maximum of 10-15 hours each.

 What is the cost?

 Because Encore Louisville is a professionally managed and facilitated program, there are significant administrative costs.
 Tuition does not cover all of the costs to manage this program, and we are dependent on sponsors and donors to make Encore Louisville possible.
 Tuition for this program varies based on alumni and membership status with the Leadership Louisville Center:

 - Leadership Louisville Center alumni and contributing member – Tuition for the 2018 class is $175 (plus annual member dues)

 - Non-graduate tuition options:

 - Register and participate in Focus Louisville (tuition $600) along with Encore Louisville tuition ($175) and membership dues ($100 for Focus Louisville graduates).
 With this option, you can participate in any session of Focus Louisville (which happens four times per year) before the final session of Encore Louisville in November 2018.
 If the Focus Louisville tuition is a barrier, scholarship support can be requested.
 And trust us, you will LOVE Focus Louisville whether you are newer to the Louisville community or have lived here for your whole life.